marmelab/react-admin/docs/Tutorial.md

 Here is the elephant in the room of this tutorial.
 In real world projects, the dialect of your API (REST?
 GraphQL?
 Something else?) won't match the JSONPlaceholder dialect.
 Writing a Data Provider is probably the first thing you'll have to do to make react-admin work.
 Depending on your API, this can require a few hours of additional work.

-React-admin delegates every data query to a Data Provider function.
-This function must simply return a promise for the result.
-This gives extreme freedom to map any API dialect, add authentication headers, use endpoints from several domains, etc.
+React-admin delegates every data query to a Data Provider object, which acts as an adapter to your API.
+This makes react-admin capable of mapping any API dialect, using endpoints from several domains, etc.

 For instance, let's imagine you have to use the `my.api.url` REST API, which expects the following parameters: